-Submissions for Miami Film Festival 2020 will open in late Spring.
-The following category rules will apply universally to all competition and non-competition categories, unless specifically noted in the individual category description:
+Miami Film Festival is now open for submissions.
+The following category rules will apply universally to all competition and non-competition categories, unless specifically noted:

 - World premiere must have occurred no earlier than January 1, 2019